danielbush/jsutils/README.md

 If you want your labels to be: 'next','previous','first', you can do this.
 You you will need to generate a new version of the module.

-See the label parametrisation examples in tests/03.list-tree2.js .
+See the label parameterisation examples in tests/03.list-tree2.js .

 Deprecated
 ----------